darebalogun/SYSC3303G4/Readme.md

 	* It also gets updates for next floor from the Scheduler

 ElevatorSusSystemTest.java:
-	author : Muhammad Tarequzzaman | 100954008
+	author : Muhammad Tarequzzaman | 100954008.

 	This file contains the ElevatorSubSystemTest class
-	Contains Junit tests for the system
+	Contains Junit tests for the system.

 InputEvent.java:-